-The key aim of the Summer Foundation is to change human service policy and practice related to young people in nursing homes.
+The key aim of the Summer Foundation is to change human service policy and practice related to young people in aged care.
 The Summer Foundation uses the following tools to influence health, housing and disability services policy and practice related to this target group:

 The lived experience of people with disability and families is central to developing potential solutions.
-Facilitating young people in nursing homes and their families to tell and share their stories is a powerful and effective way to influence the general public, decision makers and politicians.
+Facilitating young people in aged care and their families to tell and share their stories is a powerful and effective way to influence the general public, decision makers and politicians.

 Personal stories are also a way for people with disability and families to actively participate in the political process.
 We support people with disability and their families to influence government by: